Damascus: Population

-The estimated population of Damascus in 2011 was 1,711,000.
+In the 2004 Census of Population conducted by Central Bureau of Statistics (Syria), Damascus had a population of 1,552,161 living in 309,317 of its 345,097 total dwellings.

 Damascus is the center of a crowded metropolitan area with an estimated population of 5 million.
 The metropolitan area of Damascus includes the cities of Douma, Harasta, Darayya, Al-Tall and Jaramana.

-The city's growth rate is higher than Syria as a whole, primarily due to rural-urban migration and the influx of young Syrian migrants drawn by employment and educational opportunities.
+The city's growth rate is higher than in Syria as a whole, primarily due to rural-urban migration and the influx of young Syrian migrants drawn by employment and educational opportunities.
 The migration of Syrian youths to Damascus has resulted in an average age within the city that is below the national average.
-Nonetheless, the population of Damascus is thought to have decreased in recent years as a result of the ongoing Syrian Civil War.
+Nonetheless, the population of Damascus is thought to have decreased in recent years as a result of the ongoing Syrian civil war.

 Ethnicity

 The vast majority of Damascenes are Syrian Arabs.
-The Kurds are the largest ethnic minority, with a population of approximately 300,000.
+The Kurds are the second largest ethnic minority, with a population of approximately 300,000.
 They reside primarily in the neighborhoods of Wadi al-Mashari ("Zorava" or "Zore Afa" in Kurdish) and Rukn al-Din.
-Other minorities include Syrian Turkmen, Armenians, Assyrians, Circassians and a small Greek community.
+Other minorities include Palestinians, Armenians, Assyrians, Turkmens, Circassians and a small Greek community.

-Among the city's minorities is a small Palestinian community.

 Religion

-Islam is the dominant religion.
+Islam is the largest religion.
 The majority of Muslims are Sunni while Alawites and Twelver Shi'a comprise sizeable minorities.
-Alawites live primarily in the Mezzeh districts of Mezzeh 86 and Sumariyah.
+Alawites live primarily in the neighbourhoods of Mezzeh 86 and Sumariyah part of the Mezzeh district, in addition to the neighbourhood of Eish al-Warwar in the district of Barzeh.
 Twelvers primarily live near the Shia holy sites of Sayyidah Ruqayya and Sayyidah Zaynab.
 It is believed that there are more than 200 mosques in Damascus, the most well-known being the Umayyad Mosque.

-Christians represent about 15%–20% of the population.
-Several Eastern Christian rites have their headquarters in Damascus, including the Syriac Orthodox Church, the Syriac Catholic Church, and the Greek Orthodox Church of Antioch.
+Christians represent about 10%–15% of the population.
+Several Eastern Christian rites have their headquarters in Damascus, including the Syriac Orthodox Church, the Syriac Catholic Church, the Melkite Greek Catholic Church, and the Greek Orthodox Church of Antioch.
 The Christian districts in the city are Bab Tuma, Qassaa and Ghassani.
-Each have many churches, most notably the ancient Chapel of Saint Paul and St Georges Cathedral in Bab Tuma.
+Each have many churches, most notably the ancient Chapel of Saint Paul, St. Paul Cathedral, Our Lady of the Dormition Cathedral, and St Georges Cathedral in Bab Tuma.
 At the suburb of Soufanieh a series of apparitions of the Virgin Mary have reportedly been observed between 1982 and 2004.
+The Patriarchal See of the Syriac Orthodox is based in Damascus, Bab Touma.

 A smaller Druze minority inhabits the city, notably in the mixed Christian-Druze suburbs of Tadamon, Jaramana, and Sahnaya.
-The Patriarchal See of the Syriac Orthodox is based in Damascus, Bab Toma.
-This church is independent of the Middle Eastern-based Syriac Orthodox Church in Damascus and has its own leadership and structure in India, although both practice the same or similar denomination of Christianity.
-There are 700,000 members of the Greek Orthodox Church of Antioch in Syria, who are the bulk of the Christian population alongside 400,000 Assyrians/Syriacs and 30–100,000 Armenians and 350,000 Catholics.

-There was a small Jewish community namely in what is called Haret al-Yahud the Jewish quarter.
+There was a small Jewish community namely in what is called Harat al-Yahud ("the Jewish quarter").
 They are the remnants of an ancient and much larger Jewish presence in Syria, dating back at least to Roman times, if not before to the time of King David.
+There was once a significant Jewish community in Damascus, but as of 2023, no Jews remain.